lbalaguer01/video-games/README.md

 # video-games
-A wiki for the video games I played.
+A repo for my video gaming activity.